saasbook/Berkeley-Student-Food-Collective/README.md

 ## Installation

 Must have Ruby 2.4.0 to run this project locally.
-Run `bundle install` to import all gems.
+Run `bundle install --without production` to import all gems and `rake db:setup` to initialize the database.

 ## Directory Structure